UltraEngine/Documentation/CPP/Buffer_PeekFloat.md

 # Buffer::PeekFloat #
-This method returns an integer value from the memory buffer.
+This method returns a float value from the memory buffer.

 ## Syntax ##
 - float **PeekFloat**(const uint64_t pos)